fernandaSampaio/Random-Forest---Fraud-prevention/README.md

 # Random-Forest-Fraud-prevention

-Random Forest uses a method that builds multiple decision trees and combines them to produce a more robust and accurate prediction.
-Each tree in the Random Forest is built from a random sample of the dataset, and at each node, a random selection of features is considered to determine the split.

 # The main characteristics of Random Forest include:

 Reduction of Overfitting: By combining multiple trees, Random Forest reduces the variability and overfitting found in individual decision trees.